BHHgaming/BHHgaming.github.io/docs/index.md

 # Core Functions

-API Documentation for Infinite Yield FE Edition (Credits to Greenman for writing some of the documentation.)
+API Documentation for Chim Ui Lib
+(Credits to BHHgaming for writing some of the documentation.)

 ## getstring
     string getstring(int argumentindex)